Of all the people, in all the world,

 did you give them all to me?

-Is there something you know about
+Is there something I should know about

 that I clearly don’t?